richorama/RaLisp/readme.md

 ## Overview

 RaLisp is an interpreted script, with a lisp-style syntax.
 It does not attempt compatibility with any lisp standard.
-Instead, it's a science experiment.
+Instead, its a science experiment.
 It is a single .NET 4.6 binary, which you can:

 * Add as a reference to your own project
 * Execute on the command line as a REPL (run `RaLisp.exe`)
-* Use to execute am RaLisp program (run `RaLisp.exe program.txt`)
+* Use to execute a RaLisp program (run `RaLisp.exe program.txt`)

 RaLisp is in very early stages of development.
 It is not intended for production use.